 Cost: There is no cost to attend WSI.

-Crosscut Saw A/B Course Layout
+- Crosscut A/B

-The USDA Forest Service “National Sawyer Training: Development of Thinking Sawyers” course outlines and describes the operational procedures for the use of saws by Forest Service employees, volunteers, and cooperators.
+The USDA Forest Service “National Sawyer Training: Developing Thinking Sawyers” course outlines and describes the operational procedures for the use of saws by Forest Service employees, volunteers, and cooperators.
 These operational procedures are considered best practices that are designed to protect sawyers from accidental injury or death during saw operations.

 - All sawyers must be trained, evaluated, and certified through an approved training program, in accordance with FSM 2358.

-- The National Sawyer Certification card has a 3-year expiration date and can be subject to review at any time before it expires.
+- The national sawyer certification card has a 3-year expiration date and can be subject to review at any time before it expires.

-Course Objectives:
+Course Goal

 At the completion of training, a qualified sawyer evaluator will conduct a field evaluation to determine whether a student demonstrates:

-- Safe saw handling skills.
+- Safe saw handling skills

-- Basic knowledge of course content.
+- Basic knowledge of course content

 - Recall the guiding documents associated with the Forest Service National Saw Program and its policies.